Link back to the Teacher’s Guide Table of Contents

-Learn-Biology organizes learning about cell division into two tutorials, supported by this student learning guide.
-Remember that my advice is that you have your students do the first tutorial, then move on to cell communication, then come back and finish the cell division.
+Learn-Biology organizes learning about cell division into three tutorials, supported by this student learning guide.
+Remember that my advice is that you have your students do the first tutorial, then move on to cell communication, then come back and finish the rest of this topic

-- Mitosis and the Cell Cycle Interactive Tutorial (do this now)
+- Topic 4.6: Mitosis and the Cell Cycle (do this now)

-- Topic 4.7, Part 1: Cell Cycle Regulation Interactive Tutorial (do this after cell communication)
+- Topic 4.7, Part 1: Cell Cycle Regulation (do this and the next after cell communication)

 Cell Division Labs and Other Activities

 The “classic” lab about cell division involves examining onion root tips.
 You can do this with prepared slides (that you can get from supply houses like Carolina Biological or Flinn Scientific), or you can grow your own.
 You can start with green onions from any supermarket.
 In that case, you can run a true experiment, exposing half of the plants to some substance (the experimental variable) and keep the other half as a control.
 Then you do root tip squashes and compare the number of cells in interphase, prophase, metaphase, anaphase, and telophase.

 Here’s a link to a very simple version using prepared slides.